 Hairlines cracked eggs have low hatchability and poor chick quality.
 In case of a high incidence (> 2 %) a complete analysis of the hatching egg flow must be performed, identifying the impact points.
 Calculating the % of hair lines before and after impact points will identify equipment factor that could be damaging the egg shell.
 Example of impact points: nest, egg belt, egg lifter, conveyor, packing machine, etc.

 Not enough nesting material = impact point

-For more information please visit H&N website and read our visit H&N website and read our tatchery Management Guide located in the download section
+For more information please visit H&N website and read our tatchery Management Guide located in the download section

 EXAMPLES OF UNSETTABLE EGGS

 NUTRITION

 REARING NUTRITION